It was the cover art that caught my eye.

 How did he almost always insert something I’d line up next?

-Why would she choose another made of the same stuff?
+What made her choose another made of the same stuff?

 To “curate” means to cure souls… She used that word almost as often as I misused alliterations but which of us had done the heavy curating, really, and for whom?

 And I was appreciative of the light and inspiration she brought into our life – and knew that she had abdicated the role of Song Selector to me partly as a kindness.
 For some inviolate, ancient gender rule that required me to remain the hunter-gatherer.
 Every time I threw on “I’m Losing My Edge” by LCD Soundsystem, I’d look to her for that indulgent smile couples reserve for when they hear each other repeating jokes or stories.

 She did feel the need to constantly lean over and nudge the volume knob but that was her agreeable way of asserting the merest possible form of control.
 Of stooping gently with her knowing bosom to conquer.